 This culinary competition will provide an opportunity for high school students who are studying hospitality to demonstrate their skill and capability.
 Competitions also have the capacity to enhance personal development, improve personal standards, support networking growth and comradeship with fellow competitors

-Winners will be eligible to compete in the National Secondary Schools Culinary Challenge to be held 11th & 12th August in Victoria.
+Winners will be eligible to compete in the National Secondary Schools Culinary Challenge to be held in August, Venue TBC

 TAFE NSW, Hamilton